fablabbcn/smartcitizen-docs/docs/Guides/calibration/SCD30 CO2 sensor.md

 #### ASC

 Sensor by default is set in ASC mode.
-In this mode, the sensor looks for a clean environment over a 1-3 weeks period of time.
+In this mode, the sensor looks for a clean environment over a 1-3 weeks period of time, for at **least 1h of clean day per day**.
 Considerations:

-- Do not unplug the sensors during this period
+- Do not unplug the sensors during the first week period of ASC
 - Place it in a place where you know there is going to be a clean air composition during that period.
 Indoor environments is not always the best for this purpose
 - Do not trust the initial values, as the self-calibration algorithm might have not found proper values yet
 - There is no way for us to know wether the self-calibration process has satisfactory values.
 Our understanding is that the internal SCD30 algorithm converges after a period of time, but there is no indication whatsoever of the quality of the readings (see [insights section](#Insights) for more information)